 Call a lawyer . . . .

-If you're facing extradition to Nevada, phone Las Vegas Criminal Defense Attorneys at 702-DEFENSE (333-3673) for a free consultation.
+If you are facing extradition to Nevada, phone Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 They may be able to work with your lawyers in the asylum state to show that any extradition would be illegal.
 And if you are transferred back to Nevada they may be able to get you released on bail.

-For more on Nevada extradition laws, go back to the main page for Nevada Extradition Laws.
 To learn more about California Extradition Laws, refer to our informational webpage on California Extradition Laws.
-Also see our pages on misdemeanors in Nevada and felonies in Nevada.